Five strategies to improve customer experience in telecoms

-For example, many of the issues that previously required a technician dispatch could now be performed by agents, acting as virtual technicians – effectively lowering the dispatch rate by 26%.
+Many of the issues that previously required a technician dispatch can now be performed by agents, acting as virtual technicians – effectively lowering the company’s dispatch rate by 26%.

 Interestingly, some companies are bucking the digital trend.
-Research has shown that despite companies spending millions on the technology, 60% of callers bypass IVR, and that up to 83% of interactions that begin with IVR result in direct communication with a live agent.
+Research has shown that despite companies spending millions on the technology, 60% of callers bypass IVR altogether.
+Meanwhile 83% would avoid a company after a poor experience with an interactive voice response.

 T-Mobile has largely done away with IVR and other automated customer service technologies in favor of a new human-touch approach to customer service.
-A Team of Experts, small, local groups of customer service agents, provide individualized support.
+A Team of Experts, a small, local group of customer service agents, provides individualized support.